Talent rights flow

 A fuller Markdown reference covering Pluribus positioning, workflows, boundaries, and current public status.

-Creators consent to capture, create or import a likeness bundle, configure license tiers, set prices and blocked categories, approve or reject brand content, and retain a revocation path for future use.
+Talent or their representatives consent to capture or import, confirm license terms, set blocked categories and approval requirements, approve or reject campaign content, and retain a revocation path for future use.

-Brands use Pluribus to find opted-in creators, understand license scope before outreach, request a campaign conversation, and eventually activate approved AI-generated content without receiving raw likeness assets.
+Campaign teams use Pluribus to bring existing talent into a rights workflow, find cleared talent when needed, understand license scope before production, request approvals, and activate approved AI-generated content without receiving raw likeness assets.

 No. Pluribus is not positioned as the creative AI generator.
 It is the consent, licensing, access-control, provenance, and enforcement layer for AI-era NIL content.

-The public web surface is a private beta scaffold with a landing page, creator marketplace preview, waitlist, invite-only creator profiles, and manual inquiry flow.
-Several production-grade backend foundations exist, but brand accounts, payments, autonomous generation authorization, and active Shield scanning are not yet fully public live features.
+The public web surface is a private beta scaffold with a landing page, sample Talent Register, waitlist, invite-only profile views, and manual inquiry flow.
+Several production-grade backend foundations exist, but buyer accounts, payments, autonomous generation authorization, and active Shield scanning are not yet fully public live features.